zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/get-alerted-when-an-audit-run-fails/2/_index.md

 * you have root or `sudo` access.

 Now bootstrap your node.
 Choose the option below that matches how you can authenticate and bootstrap your node.

+[COMMENT] Although you set both the `audit` and `webserver` cookbooks' default recipe as part of the run-list, only the infrastructure code, not the audit code, is run during the bootstrap process.
+You'll run the audit code in a later step.

 #### Option a: Use a user name and password